AutumnAteEverything/mcMIDI/README.md

        C: type "node midiPorts.js" (without quotes) and hit enter This will list all of the MIDI ports on your computer.

-Step 6, Copy the desired port number to the the 8th line of the config.json file (inside quotations)
+Step 6, Copy the desired MIDI port number to the the 8th line of the config.json file (inside quotations)

 Step 7, In Terminal/cmd, type "node mcMIDI.js" to run the script.
 Syntax for chat messages and command blocks below.